(1834 - 1918)

-He served with the Regiment through Fredericksburg, Chancellorsville, Gettysburg, Cold Harbor and Petersburg.
+He was on that duty to 10 December, then rejoined his Regiment at Fredericksburg, VA.
+He served with the Regiment through Chancellorsville, Gettysburg, Cold Harbor and Petersburg.
 By the end of the war he was Division surgeon, and was discharged with the regiment at the expiration of its term.
 He was at Ford's Theater, Washington DC on the evening of 14 April 1865, and witnessed the assassination of President Lincoln - in a letter to his wife he said of it: "Wild dreams and real facts are but brothers.
 This night I have seen the murder of the President of the United States.
 It seems all a dream - a wild dream.
 I cannot realize it, though I know I saw it only an hour since ...
 I shall remember the fiend-like expression of the assassin's face while I live ..."

 (from History and obituary, T. Sawyer: family compilation)

 He wrote the 5th New Hampshire's regimental history A History of the Fifth Regiment, New Hampshire Volunteers in the American Civil War 1861-1865' in 1893.